Dive into the wonderful world of cinema.

 While the world still very much seems like an uncertain place after a year of living with the Covid-19 pandemic, one thing is for sure.
 Those Netflix accounts aren’t going anywhere and settling down in front of a great movie will always be one of the best ways to pass the time.
 [Featured Image: freestocks, Unsplash].

-And, there are some absolute stonewall classics on here.
+And, there’s some absolute stonewall classics on here.
 Sometimes only the best will do, eh?
 So, we’ve compiled a list of some of the most critically acclaimed movies on Netflix for you to kill the time with.

 From screaming “I’m not fuckin’ leaving” to exclaiming “Say hello to my little friend”, here are some wonderful critically-acclaimed movies on Netflix out there just waiting patiently for you to stream them, and then quote them.